-In the Profile example, a Meta-Constraint connector is drawn from the stereotype ActualProject to ActualProjectRole and the constraint is specified as 'slot' on the tag 'umlRole' in the connector's Tagged cli en t/
+In the Profile example, a Meta-Constraint connector is drawn from the stereotype ActualProject to ActualProjectRole and the constraint is specified as 'slot' on the tag 'umlRole' in the connector's Tagged Values.

-Values.
 Note that the stereotype 'ActualProject' extends UML Object and can classify stereotype 'Project'.
 When an instance specification for the Project element is created (by dropping it from the Browser window into a diagram while pressing and holding the Ctrl key) in the model:

-- The created instance specification will be stereotyped ActualProject - Any Property in the 'Project' stereotyped element will be created as an 'ActualProjectRole' stereotyped Property in the instance specification ur ce en r.
+- The created instance specification will be stereotyped ActualProject - Any Property in the 'Project' stereotyped element will be created as an 'ActualProjectRole' stereotyped Property in the instance specification cli en Set this Model Validation constraint to restrict the start element of a Stereotyped connector.